ricardocajo/error-monitor-ros-gazebo/README.md

 X + Y | X - Y | X * Y | X / Y

 ### Usefull Predicates
+position_x X (The position in the x axis of the robot in the simulation)

-position X (The position of the robot in the simulation)
+position_y X (The position in the y axis of the robot in the simulation)

 distance X Y (The absolute distance between two objects in the simulation)